CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 ####Select Destination Directory####
 Select the location of where the CIS CSAT Pro application, as well as Neo4j database, and included version of Java will be installed.

-####Select Configuration and License Directories####
+####Select License Directory####
-On this screen, you will be selecting the configuration and license files needed for the application.
-You can find out more information on how to get these files in the [Obtaining Configuration Files](#obtainingConfigFiles) section in the deployment guide.
-We ask that these files are kept in the same directory with each other.
-If they aren't, the application will not be able to run.
+On this screen, you will be selecting the license file needed for the application.
+You can find out more information on how to get this file in the [Obtaining License Key File](#obtainingConfigFiles) section in the deployment guide.

-The first file to be selected is the **Integration Configuration File**.
-Please enter the path to the <u>dxlclient.config</u> file, including the file name.

-The next file to be selected is the **License Key** file.
-Please enter the path to the <u>license.xml</u> file, including the file name.
+Select the **License Key** file by browsing through your file system to the location of your license key or enter the path to the <u>license.xml</u> file, including the file name.

-For the Windows installer, the specified license and DXL configuration files will be copied to the “conf” folder in the installation directory during installation/upgrade.
+For the Windows installer, the specified license file will be copied to the “conf” folder in the installation directory during installation/upgrade.

 ####Email Configuration####
 CIS CSAT Pro must be able to connect to and utilize a valid SMTP server in order to send email messages.
 CIS CSAT Pro utilizes the Grails mail plugin for email communication.